 It may come as a surprise that the Constitution of the United States does not specifically protect your right to privacy.
 In fact, state and federal laws can limit some individual privacy rights when there is a compelling government interest to do so.
 Protecting your rights starts with becoming familiar with the constitutional amendments, federal statutes and state laws designed to keep your private information private.

-Even though the right to privacy is not specifically mentioned in the Constitution, the Supreme Court has found the several Amendments imply these rights:
+Even though the right to privacy is not specifically mentioned in the U.S. Constitution, for cases such as Roe V. Wade, the U.S. Supreme Court has found that several Amendments imply these rights:

-As technology evolves, so do the rules governing the collection and use of private information.
-In the 2012 unanimous Supreme Court decision reviewing the constitutionality of warrantless searches of cell phones, the Court held that the personal information contained in cell phones and other handheld devices is just as worthy of protection as more traditional types of information and records.
+As technology evolves, so does the due process and rules governing the collection and use of private information.
+In 2012, the Supreme Court Justices made the unanimous decision reviewing the constitutionality of warrantless searches of cell phones, and the Court held that the personal information contained in cell phones and other handheld devices is just as worthy of constitutional protection as more traditional types of information and records.

 When there’s an intrusion into your reasonable expectation of privacy, state laws provide a right of enforcement through civil tort law, allowing you to receive compensation.
 Although the specifics of these laws vary from state to state, the following four torts are based on the right to privacy: